-[NOTE: This version of Standard 9 incorporates changes to accommodate the introduction of FSC Standard 8A on "Crediting Rates".
-For further information or to obtain a marked up copy, please contact David McGlynn, FSC Senior Legal Counsel, on (02) 8235 2534 or dmcglynn@fsc.org.au.]
+NOTE: This version of Standard 9 incorporates changes to accommodate the introduction of FSC Standard 8A on "Crediting Rates".
+For further information or to obtain a marked up copy, please contact David McGlynn, FSC Senior Legal Counsel, on (02) 8235 2534 or dmcglynn@fsc.org.au.

-Valuation of Scheme Assets and Liabilities FSC Membership this Standard is most relevant to: particular Members who are Operators of a Scheme where the interests in the Scheme are expressed in units as contemplated Date of this version: 1 July 2018 History (prior versions) of this Standard: This Standard was originally issued on 19 July 1999; and updated 22 June 2001, February 2004, October 2006 and October 2010.

-Main purposes of this Standard: The purposes of this Standard are as follows: (a) to specify the principles to be adopted in the Valuation of Assets and Liabilities of a Scheme; (b) to provide guidance in the interpretation and application of those principles; and (c) to standardise the practices and procedures relating to the valuation of the Assets and Liabilities of a Scheme and the determination of the Net Asset Value of a Scheme.
+Valuation of Scheme Assets and Liabilities FSC Membership this Standard is most relevant to: This Standard applies to FSC Members generally and in particular Members who are Operators of a Scheme where the interests in the Scheme are expressed in units as contemplated by Standard 8 or a Crediting Rate applies to Interests as contemplated by Standard 8A.
+Date of this version: 1 July 2018 History (prior versions) of this Standard: This Standard was originally issued on 19 July 1999; and updated 22 June 2001, February 2004, October 2006 and October 2010.
+Main Purposes of this Standard: The purposes of this Standard are as follows: (a) to specify the principles to be adopted in the Valuation of Assets and Liabilities of a Scheme; (b) to provide guidance in the interpretation and application of those principles; and (c) to standardise the practices and procedures relating to the valuation of the Assets and Liabilities of a Scheme and the determination of the Net Asset Value of a Scheme.